wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Nizhner, Warren Kumari, Richard Rabbat from Google, Terry Farmer, Mark Teodoro, Edward Lewis, Eric Burger from Neustar, David Ulevitch, Matthew Dempsky from OpenDNS, Patrick W.  Gilmore and Jason Moreau from Akamai, Colm MacCarthaigh, John Dickinson, Richard Sheehan and all the other people that replied to our emails on various mailing lists.
+   Nizhner, Warren Kumari, Richard Rabbat from Google, Terry Farmer, Mark Teodoro, Edward Lewis, Eric Burger from Neustar, David Ulevitch, Matthew Dempsky from OpenDNS, Patrick W.  Gilmore and Jason Moreau from Akamai, Colm MacCarthaigh, John Dickinson, Richard Sheehan, Antonio Querubin and all the other people that replied to our emails on various mailing lists.